fzer0x/Compatibility_Fix/README.md

 .\Compatibility_Fix.ps1

-Restart Windows when finished
+Restart Windows after the script finishes

-Requirements
+- Requirements

-Windows 10 or 11
+Windows 10 or Windows 11

+PowerShell

 Administrator privileges

-Disclaimer
+⚠ Disclaimer

-This script modifies system registry and services.
+This script modifies Windows system registry and services.

 Use at your own risk.
-Backups are created automatically.
+While automatic backups are created, improper use may still lead to system instability.

+You are responsible for any changes made by this script.

+🧩 License

+Use, modify, and distribute freely.
+No warranty provided.